Las-Fuerzas-Del-Cielo/Sistema-Anti-Fraude-Electoral/README_EN.md

 ## How to contribute

-To make your contribution, you have to create a fork that includes the dev branch and work on it.
-When you are done with your changes, create a PR from your fork pointing to the dev branch of this repository.
+To make your contribution, create a fork that includes the **dev** branch and work on it.
+When you are done with your changes, create a PR from your fork pointing to the **dev** branch of this repository.
 If possible, add a detailed description to the PR so that reviewers can get oriented quickly and add the corresponding tags to the changes made.

 In summary:
 - Create a fork of this repository that includes the **dev** branch.